crypticCaroline/ms1-plantfactory/README.md

 This means if the business decides at any point to change the key colours they can easily change it in the variable so that they do not need to go through and change every colour individually.
 ![Colour scheme](README-files/colors.png)

 For the rest of the colour scheme, I have kept the range of colours to a minimum using only a few additional colours where needed.
-I have used a mid brown and dark brown for some text.
+I have used a mid-brown and dark brown for some text.
 This still ties in with the theme of nature but provides a better design.
-Another reason I have chosen not to use black and white is because it is estimated that 20% of the general population has a form of visual stress (significantly higher percentage in those with disorders such as dylexia) which is a processing perception problem.
-Which can cause issues with processing text and patterns.
+Another reason I have chosen not to use black and white is because it is estimated that 20% of the general population has a form of visual stress (significantly higher percentage in those with disorders such as dyslexia).
+It is a processing perception problem which can cause issues with processing text and patterns.
 Black on white has been shown as one of the most difficult for sufferers of visual stress to read.

 I initially used https://mycolor.space/ to help me narrow down my design choice after using the colour picker on my hero image.
-I had already decided to use green but hadnt decided on the exact shade.
+I had already decided to use green but hadn’t decided on the exact shade.
 Although this was helpful in finding colours that worked well, I chose to alter the palette to my choosing.

-I have purposely not used any red on the website as this may cause issued for people with a red/green colour defiency.
+I have purposely not used any red on the website as this may have cause issues for people with a red/green colour deficiency.

 #### Typography

 I have used https://fonts.google.com/ for my fonts.
 I have chosen to use Yanone Kaffeesatz as my main font throughout the website.
-This is a fairly modern looking style that is easy to read at various sizes.
+This is a fairly modern style that is easy to read at various sizes.
 To increase the readability, I have increased the letter spacing in most cases.

 For the use in the headers, I have increased the letter spacing further to make the headings more defined and stand out.
-I have also used a varity of font weights to make some sections easier to read and stand out.
+I have also used a variety of font weights to make some sections easier to read and stand out.

-I have also used Comic Neue for the testimonies this is because the style is a little more playful and is a welcome change from the font used in the main body of the website.
+I have also used Comic Neue for the testimonies.
+This is because the style is a little more playful and a welcome change from the font used in the main body of the website.

 I imported the following code into the top of my style.css file